 M&A Transactions Are Hard

-The M&A process can be unexpectedly difficult, particularly if you are selling a company for the first time.
+The M&A process can be unexpectedly difficult, particularly if you are buying or selling a company for the first time.

 And then the lawyers get involved.